 “Everything I do is personal.” – Francis Ford Coppola

-He spoke to us in the Challenger address, taking time to relate to each section of our nation.
-Reagan didn’t target us as a faceless mass, but instead spoke to us each separately to drive home his point.
+Reagan took time to relate to each section of our nation.
+And, he didn’t target us as a faceless mass, instead spoke to each section separately.

 He started by speaking directly to the families of the fallen seven: “For the families of the seven, we cannot bear, as you do, the full impact of this tragedy.
 But we feel the loss, and we’re thinking about you so very much.
 Your loved ones were daring and brave, and they had that special grace, that special spirit that says, “Give me a challenge and I’ll meet it with joy.”
 They had a hunger to explore the universe and discover its truths.
 They wished to serve, and they did.
 They served all of us.”